Baby Led Weaning vs Purees

 BLW Cons:

-• BLW can be strict (e.g., start at 6 months, no spoons), which can be pressuring to parents and restrictive to littles.
+BLW can be strict (e.g., start at 6 months, some say no spoons, no purees), which can be pressuring to parents and restrictive to littles.

-• Baby does not usually get exposure to the spoon, which can negatively impact their speech-language skills (remember spoon feeding supports bilabial sounds like “ma” and “ba”).
+Baby does not usually get exposure to the spoon, which can impact their speech-language skills (remember spoon feeding supports bilabial sounds like “ma” and “ba” and provides input to the mouth).

-• Babies can be ready for food experiences prior to 6 months, so it isn’t best for all babies to wait until 6 months for their first introduction to food.
+Babies might not be ready right at 6 months, so it isn’t best for all babies to start foods right at 6 months for their first introduction to food.
+Looking at skills is more important than looking at age.

-• Some parents expect babies to self-feed at 6 months of age, when their baby may not yet be developmentally ready to self-feed.
+Some parents expect babies to self-feed at 6 months of age, when their baby may not yet be developmentally ready to self-feed every bite.
 This can place inappropriate demands and expectations on the baby and lead to negative eating experiences.

-• Sometimes parents offer baby foods that are not developmentally appropriate for their skill level, which can cause a negative experience with food (e.g., excessive gagging, choking episode).
+Sometimes parents offer baby foods that are not developmentally appropriate for their skill level, which can cause a negative experience with food (e.g., excessive gagging, choking episode).
+Just because soft solids can be offered, doesn’t mean that baby will do well with them right off the bat!

 Now let’s switch gears and talk about purees.
 Spoon feeding purees first has been considered the “traditional feeding approach” and “what our parents did.”
 Regardless of the label, spoon feeding purees also has pros and cons.